elastic/integrations/packages/awsfargate/docs/README.md

 # AWS Fargate Integration

-The AWS Fargate integration helps to retrieve metadata, network metrics, and Docker stats about your containers and the tasks they are a part of an [Amazon Elastic Container Service (Amazon ECS)](https://aws.amazon.com/ecs/?pg=ln&sec=hiw) cluster.
+The AWS Fargate integration helps to retrieve metadata, network metrics, and Docker stats about your containers and the tasks that are a part of an [Amazon Elastic Container Service (Amazon ECS)](https://aws.amazon.com/ecs/?pg=ln&sec=hiw) cluster.

 ## How it works?